 SpaceId which then returns all active customers within the reservation.

-Cashlist is what customers are classified with if charges should not be sent to their bill.
-This is also commonly known as "No Post".
+Cashlist is used by properties to not allow charges sent to their bill.
+This is also commonly known as "No Post" in other PMS products.

-Note: Room numbers of some hotels consist of numbers, letters and other characters so this should be supported in your search.
+Note: As room numbers of some hotels consist of numbers, letters, and other characters, this should be supported in your search.

-Once the customer to be charged is identified, the items can be posted onto their bill using the Add order operation.
+Once the customer profile to be charged is identified, the items can be posted onto their bill using the Add order operation.
 The order needs to be sent with its full name (e.g. Caesar salad, Beer, etc.) and not just “Item".
-The accounting category is to be specified per item to ensure reporting is correct.
+The

-If the POS supports split payments, e.g. one salad divided between two people, it must be sent to Mews as separate transactions with the item count rounded up to the nearest integer.
+If the POS supports split payments, e.g. one salad divided between two people, it must be sent to Mews as separate transactions with the item count rounded up to the nearest whole number.

-Rebates need to be allowed by the hotel to be performed.
-The Add order operation with the items to be rebated should be sent through with negative values.
-This applies for the on-room charges.
+Rebates (or cancelled items) will need to be allowed by the property.
+The Add order endpoint, with the items to be cancelled, should be sent through with negative values.
+This applies to Outlet items as well.

 Gratuities should be sent as another item to Mews with possibility of assigning an different accounting category to it.
 In the full revenue push, both the tip revenue item and the payment used to cover the tip should be sent.